Flower Shows are a Rite of Spring at Lewis Ginter

 When I met the leadership of the Virginia Daffodil Society, the presenters of the flower show I just described, I was amazed at the detail involved in the daffodil show.
 Categories were meticulously marked out on long risers, according to a multi-page booklet.
 Exhibitors brought in hundreds of entries freshly picked from their gardens to stage for judging in special props.
 Judges trained in the minutiae of perfect form and color examined hundreds of entries.
 Mind you, this was before the ability to instantly look up blooms in online catalogs, and daffodils alone have 2,500 known cultivars.
 That’s “known.”
 There could be more!
 Some blooms were unidentifiable and made their way out of competition to a “what is it?” table.

-I asked Margaret Ford, who with her husband Skip and family, has participated in every Virginia Daffodil Society Show presented by the Garden since 1993, what was the fascination with growing and showing these plants.
+Long-time Daffodil Society member Margaret Ford, now sadly passed away, participated with her husband Skip and family members in every Virginia Daffodil Society Show at the Garden since 1993.
+In 2017, she commented on what was the fascination with growing and showing these plants.

 which has its own plant show pavilion, and a year-round schedule of shows, from African violets to lilies.